yapshinn/moe-kuochuansec/_student-development-programmes/Character and Citizenship/CYBER WELLNESS (CW).md

-<p align="justify">In 2014, formal CW lessons were rolled out in schools to emphasise the explicit teaching of social and emotional competencies and values in the context of the cyber world.
+<p style="text-align: justify;font-size:16px;">In 2014, formal CW lessons were rolled out in schools to emphasise the explicit teaching of social and emotional competencies and values in the context of the cyber world.
 It is centred on the three foundational principles of the CW Framework and the three big ideas, Identity, Relationships and Choices of MOE’s Character and Citizenship Education (CCE).</p>

 <table>
 <thead>